MattScarthSaunders/wdywfm/README.md

 ## Future endeavours

-- response body parsing, analysis and similar functionality to what is happening with cookies - where does this data go?
+- response body analysis and similar functionality to what is happening with cookies - where does this data go?
 How is it used?
+This will almost probably certainly never make it in, if I'm honest.